The Getty

 • Constructing a Guide Term

-If it is necessary to construct a guide term, create a term that will represent the characteristics of the division by which a listing of narrower terms is clustered.
+If it is necessary to construct a guide term, create a phrase that will represent the characteristics of the division by which a listing of narrower concepts is clustered.
 Use the precedent of other guide terms in the same or a similar area of the hierarchies.

 • Examples